cgalmenartest/node/README.md

 ### Code Style

-Generally try to follow the (http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml)[Google Javascript Style Guide].
+Generally try to follow the [Google Javascript Style Guide](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml).
 Spaces should be used instead of tabs, and the tab width should be set to 2 spaces.
 No spaces at the end of lines.

 ### Commit Messages